Postman Instructions

 Choose /api/v2/fhir/Patient/$export to initiate a Part A & B bulk claim export job.
 Then choose to Try it out in the right hand corner.

-The default options are fine in this case with the exception of the _since date.
-A good value for this contract is
+The default options are fine in this case with the exception of the _since date and _until date.
+A good value for the _since date for this contract is

 2021-01-01T00:00:00.000-05:00

-Enter this value and click the big blue bar to Execute.
+Enter both of these values and click the big blue bar to Execute.

 In the responses, look at the first code provided under Server response.
 Below that are all the other possible responses.
 The correct response should be a 202, which means Accepted.
 This means the job has been created.